Imperal Docs

 🚫

-Six invariants protecting chat from fabricated IDs, ungrounded data claims, out-of-enum hints, narrator factual claims without backing.
+Chat is protected from fabricated IDs, ungrounded data claims, out-of-enum hints, and narrator factual claims without backing.

 📝